llama-community/aave-proposals/README.md

-# AAVE Governance Forge Template
+# AAVE Proposals Template

-A template for creating AAVE governance Proposal payload contracts.
+Use this template to create AAVE proposals.

 ## Installation